 Bruce is an American Society of Home Inspectors (ASHI) Certified Inspector.
 This level of national certification requires that the inspector: perform at least 250 fee paid inspections, pass the National Home Inspector Examination, and have inspection reports verified as being in compliance with the ASHI Standard of Practice.
 Bruce has performed many more than the minimum number of inspections.
 Make sure that the inspector who actually performs your inspection is an ASHI Certified Inspector.

 Bruce is a leader in the home inspection profession with many years of service to The American Society of Home Inspectors at the state and at the national level.
 He was chair of the ASHI Standards of Practice Committee for six years.
 During his tenure as chair, he led the projects to revise the home inspection Standard of Practice, and to develop the ASHI Ancillary Standards of Practice.
-His service has earned Bruce the privilege of serving as the ASHI President-elect in 2020.
-He will be the ASHI President in 2021.
+His service has earned Bruce the privilege of serving as the ASHI President in 2021.

 Bruce has served as a subject matter expert who helped write questions for use by the National Home Inspector Exam (NHIE).
 He also has served on the task force that determines the subjects that are covered by the NHIE.